 Getting the best brand of thread is the best bet if you want your garment embroidered well.
 Check out this post on the 12 types of embroidery thread you can use for hand embroidery.
 You can get hand dyed floss in unique colors but there is a possibility that they may bleed.

 Prepare the thread for embroidery.
-You can prewash the thread – this ensures that the thread donot bleed afterwards.
-Some brigh colours like red, pink even belonging to good brands may bleed and run on your clothing when wet.
+You can prewash the thread – this ensures that the thread do not bleed afterward.
+Some bright colours like red, pink even belonging to good brands may bleed and run on your clothing when wet.
 Rayon thread though they look super fine and silky almost always bleed.

 Step 8 Transfer the design